marwai/DevOps_Training/DevOps/Week 2/SQL.md

 One-to-many relationships: one customer can have numerous purchases, hence numerous purchase Ids
 Many-to-many relationships: Student can be assigned to a course and courses to multiple students

+1st Normal Form
+A database is in First Normal form when the following conditions are satified:
+	• Make everything atomic, data must be presented as small as it can be
+	• There should be no repeating groups
+For example, a table that records data on a book and its author(s) with the following columns: Book ID, Author 1, Author 2, Author 3 is not in 1NF because authors are repeating the same attribute